LCerimeli/Quotable/README.md

 API used: https://api.quotable.io/

 # Features
-20 different topics available to filter your quotes
+20 different topics available to filter your quotes, such as Technology, Education, Love, Inspirational, etc.

 Use "!quote help" for the commands list